-My main research interests surround investigating the role of adaptive genes on the evolutionary and behavioral ecology in vertebrates.
+Ultimately, my interests surround question-based research in evolutionary ecology of vertebrates.
+My specialization is in the evolutionary ecology of immune genes (however, I am not restricted to this area of research).
 This may involve signals of adaptive genes, such as the major histocompatibility complex.
 I am currently researching chemical ecology, immunogenetics, behavior, and microbial symbionts in songbirds at the BEACON Center for the Study of Evolution in Action at Michigan State University.

 Ph.D.
 (Supervisor: Beth MacDougall-Shackleton)